 Groups of AMVs (aka SATOBs) are set up in the routine SUAMV, one group per satellite, computational method, and codetype.
-The information is stored in the satob group table, residing in the module YOMTVRAD.
+The information is stored in the satob group table, residing in the module YOMSATS.

 The group table also specifies what type of observation operator is to be used for the particular group (entry obs_oper).
 The default used in operations is to assimilate all AMVs as single-level wind observations (Tomassini et al., 1998; Bormann et al., 2003), much in the same way as conventional data, using the same interpolation routine.
-Other options are treating AMVs as layer averages, with weights defined by 1) a Gaussian weighting function around the assigned pressure level, 2) a boxcar weighting function for given top and bottom pressure levels, or 3) through radiative transfer calculations.
-In the latter case, the weights are calculated from radiative transfer weighting functions in routine HRETR.
+Other options are treating AMVs as layer averages, with weights defined, for instance, by a boxcar weighting function.